 Many couples enjoy having children participate, especially in the actual wedding ceremony.
 And the kids are usually thrilled to be treated as a special part of the rite.
 Even if the bride and groom desire children at only part of their wedding, there are numerous creative ways that the young guests can still be welcomed.
 It just takes some careful planning.

 We are all familiar with the dedicated ‘kids’ table at the reception.
-Sometimes, even with a children’s table, coordinators say there is no guarantee that some kids will not get bored or become restless.
+Time-honored and age-appropriate games and activities, of course, should be provided to keep the young ones happy and occupied.
+But make sure they’re extra-appealing, not messy and with no small parts.
+It would be a nice touch if the activity or toy could have a connection to the wedding, such as a flower coloring book that matched the bride’s flowers.
+Sometimes, even with a children’s table, coordinators say that there is no guarantee that some kids will not get bored or become restless.
 That’s why it is always a good idea to provide some form of childcare at the reception to keep the youngsters engaged rather than tugging on the adults’ legs.
 The babysitter’s table should be fortified with games and entertaining activities, but there should also be another sitter available to keep an eye on wanderers or cranky ones.
 Pre-school-age children, however, are likely to want to stay close to their parents during the reception.

 Good wedding photographers work hard to capture a child being natural – and not fidgety – in photographs.
 One local photographer says, “I have to worry about getting the shots of the kids as quickly as I can, ideally right after the ceremony.”